An accessibility service can be used by people with disabilities or special needs, to help them navigate and use their device.

 Standard charsets guaranteed to be supported by Android:

-Android use the ARGB color space stored in an 32-bit unsigned integer, each channel uses 8 bits (1 byte) with a maximum value of 255.
+where each channel use 8 bits (1 byte) with a value between 0 and 255.

 ARGB values are typically expressed using 8 hexadecimal digits,